jhelvy/splitKbCompare/README.md

 This app was built using the [R shiny package](https://shiny.rstudio.com/).
 Shiny apps are typically used to display data and create interactive dashboards.
 This app has a different purpose: to help the community of ergonomic keyboard users and hobbyists compare different keyboards.

 The app uses the [magick library](https://cran.r-project.org/web/packages/magick/vignettes/intro.html) to overlay images of different keyboard layouts of the user's choosing.
 The app dynamically changes the colors of each keyboard image in real time to help identify the contours of each different keyboard.
 To print the image to scale, the overlay image is inserted into a RMarkdown document and converted into a true-to-scale PDF.
 The app is hosted for free on [shinyapps.io](https://www.shinyapps.io/), and the [open source code is hosted on Github](https://github.com/jhelvy/splitKbCompare).

+### Contributing

+If you would like to contribute to this package, feel free to fork this repo and send a PR.
+You can also [file an issue](https://github.com/jhelvy/splitKbCompare/issues) and I'll try and get to it when I have time.

+### Added new keyboards

+I am no longer going to keep adding new keyboards to this app.
+It is a manual process and time-consuming, and I just don't have the time to maintain it.
+Apologies to the keyboard developers out there.
+If you want to add a keyboard yourself, the process I have used is to hand-edit the `images/overlays.ai` file to add the switch plate svg and label, and then re-export all the layers as png files (one for each keyboard).
+If you have access to Adobe Illustrator and want to do that process, send me a PR and I'll add it.